 This section summarizes the requirements and steps for completing a master's degree.
-The requirements for Master's Degrees on the Graduate College website provides additional details.
+The requirements for Master's Degrees on the Graduate College website (https://grad.arizona.edu/gsas/degree-requirements/masters-degrees) provides additional details.
 Appendix 4A supplies the deadlines of completion for various steps in the Master's program.